Shashankalok/Customer-Personality-Analysis/README.md

 **How the marketing can be made effective?**<br>
 As a marketing recommendation give coupons to the old and high spending customers.
 Market the cheap and on-offer products to the low income and low spending customers.
 Web   purchasing has some potential.
 To unlock this give special discounts to the customers who sign up on company's website.<br>

+1. What are missing values and how do you handle them?

+Missing values occur when no data is recorded for a particular observation or feature.
+In the Customer Personality Analysis dataset, some records had missing Income or Education values.

+Handling methods:

+Used .isnull().sum() to identify missing data.

+If missing values were few, rows were dropped using .dropna().

+If missing data was significant, we filled it using statistical methods like:

+Mean/Median imputation for numerical columns (df['Income'].fillna(df['Income'].median(), inplace=True))

+Mode imputation for categorical columns (df['Education'].fillna(df['Education'].mode()[0], inplace=True))

+This ensures the dataset remains consistent without losing too much information.

+2. How do you treat duplicate records?

+Duplicate records can distort analysis results.
+We checked duplicates using:

+df.duplicated().sum()

+Then removed them using:

+df.drop_duplicates(inplace=True)

+In this project, duplicate customer entries (based on ID or same demographic + purchase patterns) were removed to ensure each record represents a unique customer.

+3. Difference between dropna() and fillna() in Pandas?
+Function	Purpose	Example
+dropna()	Removes rows or columns with missing values	df.dropna(inplace=True) fillna()	Replaces missing values with specified values	df['Income'].fillna(df['Income'].median(), inplace=True)

+Use dropna() when missing values are few or not important.

+Use fillna() when you want to keep the data but replace nulls with suitable estimates.

+4. What is outlier treatment and why is it important?

+Outliers are extreme values that differ significantly from the rest of the data.
+They can bias mean, standard deviation, and clustering results.

+Treatment steps:

+Detected using boxplots or z-scores:

+from scipy import stats
+df = df[(np.abs(stats.zscore(df['Income'])) < 3)]

+Replaced or capped extreme values at percentile limits (e.g., 1st and 99th).

+In this dataset, some customers had abnormally high spending or income values, which were treated to improve clustering accuracy (e.g., K-Means).

+5. Explain the process of standardizing data.

+Standardization scales data so that each feature contributes equally to analysis or machine learning models.

+Steps:

+Identify numeric variables (e.g., Income, MntWines, MntMeatProducts).

+Apply StandardScaler() or MinMaxScaler():

+from sklearn.preprocessing import StandardScaler scaler = StandardScaler() df_scaled = scaler.fit_transform(df[numeric_columns])

+This ensures features have mean = 0 and standard deviation = 1.

+In clustering (like K-Means), this prevents large-valued variables (like income) from dominating others.

+6. How do you handle inconsistent data formats (e.g., date/time)?

+Inconsistent formats can break analysis.
+For example, Dt_Customer was stored as a string; we converted it into a proper datetime object:

+df['Dt_Customer'] = pd.to_datetime(df['Dt_Customer'], format='%Y-%m-%d')

+We also standardized categorical text (e.g., married, Married, MARRIED → all converted to lowercase “married”).

+This ensures uniformity in data interpretation and calculation of variables like customer tenure or recency.

+7. What are common data cleaning challenges?

+Missing or incomplete data (e.g., missing income or education values)

+Inconsistent formats (date, text case, numeric types)

+Duplicate entries (same customer repeated)

+Outliers and extreme values

+Incorrect data types (e.g., numbers stored as strings)

+Human entry errors or encoding issues

+These challenges require careful inspection and decisions to maintain data integrity.

+8. How can you check data quality?

+We can evaluate data quality by performing these checks:

+Completeness: Count missing values using .isnull().sum()

+Uniqueness: Check duplicates using .duplicated().sum()

+Validity: Verify data types (df.dtypes) and value ranges

+Consistency: Ensure uniform formats for date/time, categories, etc.

+Accuracy: Cross-check sample records for logical correctness (e.g., negative spending values)

+Descriptive stats: Use .describe() to check unusual values or distributions

+Maintaining data quality ensures reliable analysis, accurate clustering, and meaningful insights.

 ## [Click Here  for Visualize and Analyze](https://arienugroho050396.github.io/project7.html) :thumbsup: :thumbsup: :thumbsup:
 <p align="center">
   <img width="460" height="300" src="https://www.icegif.com/wp-content/uploads/icegif-1436.gif">